-Since beginning in 2005, Young Life in Kenya has reached over 161,708 kids through 252 ministries, including high school/middle school students, teen moms, teenagers with disabilities and college students.
+Since beginning in 2005, Young Life in Kenya has spread the gospel of Jesus through 375 ministries, including high school/middle school students, teen moms, teenagers with disabilities and college students!

 Kenya is named after Mount Kenya, the second tallest mountain in Africa.
 The land that is now considered Kenya was first settled around 2000 BC.
 In 1890, the British colonized the land until 1963, when Kenya officially became an independent republic.
 Kenya’s population of approximately 53.5 million is made up of mostly Christians: 47% Protestant, 23% Roman Catholic and 12% other.
 However, about 10% of the population identified as Islamic and another 5-10% participates in their indigenous religion.
 45% of the population is under the age of 18.
 English is the official language of Kenya, yet almost every Kenyan speaks Swahili.
 The Kenyan people are a diverse mix of urban and rural, traditional and modern.
 In Nairobi, one will experience a bustling business district, yet if one travels to a more rural area one will commonly experience warriors armed with spears, driving their cattle to protect them from lions at night.

 Thankful for our Kenya YL leaders